 Gentle wash recommended.
 If your yarn label allows machine wash, place the lovey in a pillowcase or laundry bag and wash on delicate.
 Air dry or tumble low.

 For baby loveys and security blankets, many makers prefer embroidered details instead of hard attachments.
-Embroidered eyes and facial features create a softer, fully stitched finish that holds up well to cuddling, washing, and everyday use.
-This pattern is written with embroidered features in mind, making it especially suitable for baby gifts and nursery keepsakes.
+Embroidered eyes and facial features create a fully stitched finish that holds up well to cuddling, washing, and everyday use.

 Plush Fuzzy Yarn (Super Bulky, Size 6)